Groups, Orders, and Dynamics: General Definitions

 \end{ejer}\end{small}

 \vsp\vsp

-The analogue of the preceding proposition for partial left-orders does not hold.
-Indeed, in \S \ref{no-torsion}, we will see examples of torsion-free groups that are not left-orderable.
-Despite this, we have the next
+The analogue of the preceding proposition does not hold for partial left-orders.
+(Recall that a {\bf{\em{partial order}}} is a reflexive, transitive, and antisymmetric relation on a set.)
+Indeed, in \S \ref{no-torsion}, we will see many examples of torsion-free groups that are not left-orderable.
+However, these groups admit many partial orders, as shown in the following exercise.

 \begin{small}\begin{ejer} Show that a group is {\em torsion-free} if and only if it admits a family $\{\preceq_{\lambda} : \lambda \in \Lambda \}$ of partial, left-invariant orders such that, for each $f \neq g$, there exists $\lambda \in \Lambda$ satisfying $g \prec_{\lambda} f$.